scribe-security/docs/docs/ci-integrations/general.md

 # Other CI Systems

-In order to integrate our tools into any other CI pipeline you'll need to download the two tools, gensbom and valint.
-Once you have the tools you can implement their CLI commands in any any pipeline you want.
+In order to integrate our tools into any other CI pipeline you'll need to download *gensbom*.
+Once you have it you can implement its CLI commands in any any pipeline you want.

-## Download the tools
+## Download *gensbom*

-You can use this command to download both the gensbom tool and the valint tool
+You can use this command to download *gensbom*

 ```
 curl -sSfL https://raw.githubusercontent.com/scribe-security/misc/master/install.sh | sh